The No-Frauds Club » Xibalba

-With their engineers having been consumed long ago, the Rhazellium swarms scour the universe, deconstructing stray matter and converting it to fuel their immortal service to a dead civilization.
-The Rhazellium and their endless goal of self-replication are almost universally regarded as monstrous and misbegotten, but it is far too late for the other regencies of the cosmos to put a stop to them, as their uncountable agents have already traveled far and wide.
+With their engineers having been consumed long ago, the synthetic swarms of the Rhazellium scour the universe, deconstructing stray matter and converting it to fuel their immortal service to a dead civilization.
+The Rhazellium, through their endless quest of self-replication, are almost universally regarded as monstrous and misbegotten - but it is far too late for the other regencies of the cosmos to put a stop to them, with their uncountable agents having already traveled far and wide.

 The majority of the Rhazellium automatons are sleek, translucent, and made of a refractive material.
 Rhazellium crafts are capable of collecting and converting raw materials with incredible efficiency, which in turn is used for propulsion and munitions.
 The swarming drones waste virtually no energy or elements, with combat forms often seen harvesting the collapsed forms of fallen warriors to invigorate the Rhazellium war machine.

 When sufficient scrap has been collected by those synthetic agents that are capable of self-replication, a brief construction phase begins, during which the recovered material is formed into a copy of the replicator.
 Rhazellium replicants inherit the injuries and statuses of their creator, but this drawback is of little consequence in most battles.
 Given enough deposits of fresh scrap, Rhazellium agents are capable of sustaining entire armies without direct reinforcement.
 This method of self-perpetuation serves Rhazellium swarms best when conflicts are young, as their early skirmishes can replenish distant armies - something other regencies are hard-pressed to accomplish.